maxgalli/StatsStudies/ExercisesForCourse/EFT/EFT.md

 # Effective Field Theories Fits using Differential Cross Sections Measurements

-In this project you will use differential cross sections measurements from real CMS analyses and Effective Field Theory predictions to set constraints on parameters that describe physics beyond the Standard Model.
+In this project you will use differential cross sections measurements from a real CMS analysis and Effective Field Theory predictions to set constraints on parameters that describe physics beyond the Standard Model.

 The tasks in what follows will be referenced to as **M** if they are mandatory for the project and **A** if they are advanced.
 Read carefully the **entire** guide before starting.